shoemker/MaskedHabbit/README.md

 	<li>PostgreSQL: The Rails backend uses a PostgreSQL relational database.
 	<li>React: This app is a one-page app that re-renders with a React frontend.</li>
 	<li>Redux: In the app, React uses the Redux library.</li>
-	<li>Javascript: As the Rails backend uses Ruby as its programming language, React and Redux use Javascript for the frontend programming language.</li>
+	<li>JavaScript: As the Rails backend uses Ruby as its programming language, React and Redux use JavaScript for the frontend programming language.</li>
 	<li>AJAX: The frontend uses AJAX to get information from the database.
 	<li>HTML: The page is, of course, rendered in HTML.</li>
 	<li>CSS: The HTML is styled with CSS.